aryahassibi/Three-layer-Neural-Network-Using-Matrix/README.md

 <br>

-+ Each matrix has 4 differnet properties:
++ Each matrix has 4 different properties:
     1. number of rows

                   matrix.rows